 E-Verify has taken steps to minimize those burdens on employers and employees.
 They’ve suspended the “three-day rule” for creating E-Verify cases until they’re back online.
 They’ve also created a list of their resources that are still available on their website, though at this point its mostly just an FAQ and a few manuals.

-While it’s always good to be up-to-date on your tax situation, this year it’s especially valuable as there is just so much going on.
+While it’s always good to be up-to-date on your tax situation, this year it’s especially valuable.
 Be proactive with your tax planning by staying in contact with your accounting, bookkeeping, and payroll services so that you aren’t met with a time crunch when the government shut-down stops.
-You need someone looking out for you who is well-versed in the shifting tax structures and deadlines that define this tax season.
-Don’t wait until the last minute to plan this out, a government shutdown means that it’s more important than ever to make sure that your own house is in order, so you’re not left in a bad place come April.
+You need someone who is well-versed in the shifting tax structures and deadlines that define this tax season.
+Don’t wait until the last minute to plan this out; a government shutdown means that it’s more important than ever to make sure that your own house is in order, so you’re not left in a bad place come April.